-Visitor logs are an easy way to track who is coming onto the yard.
-The simple act of requiring individuals such as delivery, sales, and service representatives, to sign-in ensures the feedyard staff knows that a visitor is onsite.
+Visitor logs are an easy way to track who is coming into the facility.
+The simple act of requiring individuals such as delivery, sales, and service representatives, to sign-in ensures the facility staff knows that a visitor is onsite.

-Visitor policies and procedures agreement forms outline basic rules for all feedyard visitors.
+Visitor policies and procedures agreement forms outline basic rules for all facility visitors.
 The visitor agreement form can be expanded to include general operational security outside of biosecurity procedures.
-For example, the feedyard can include a statement alerting visitors "not to take photographs without feedyard management permission."
-Instructions requiring visitors to "wear hard-hats while in the mill" is another example.
+For example, the facility can include a statement alerting visitors "not to take photographs without facility management permission."

-Record keeping is a key component in maintaining routine biosecurity on a feedyard.
-There are several software programs designed specifically for maintaining records at commercial cattle operations; however, pen and paper can be an effective record keeping system as well.
-Feedyards need to keep records of the business operations that pertain to biosecurity, including: 1) products and inventory, 2) animal identification, 3) treatment records, 4) animal purchase, sale or transfer and 5) personnel contact and vehicle information and 6) visitor sign-in forms.
+Record keeping is a key component in maintaining routine biosecurity in a facility.
+Facilities need to keep records of the business operations that pertain to biosecurity, including: 1) products and inventory, 2) animal identification, 3) treatment records, 4) animal purchase, sale or transfer and 5) personnel contact and vehicle information and 6) visitor sign-in forms.
 Keep records in a uniform manner and update as needed, or anytime animals are treated.